OpenUnison/openunison.github.io/docs/deployauth.md

 This section is where you'll do the work of configuring OpenUnison for your cluster and spend the most time.
 The deployment steps are here, with links to detailed configuration options to guide you through the process.

-First, get the latest [default values.yaml](/assets/yaml/openunison-default.yaml) and customize it.
+First, get the latest [default values.yaml](/assets/yaml/openunison-default.yaml) or [ArgoCD `Application`](/assets/yaml/argocd-application.yaml) configuration and customize it.
 There are three minimum configuration sections you need to address:

 | Values Section | Decision Points | Notes |
 | -------------- | --------------- | ----- |